matteoiacopini/matteoiacopini.github.io/_pages/teaching.md

 * Introductory Econometrics for Management, for the PhD in Management (A.Y.
 2024/25)

+### Universität Klagenfurt
+* Advanced Bayesian Econometrics, for MSc and PhD in Statistics (A.Y.
+2025/26)

 ### SIdE, the Italian Econometric Association
 * [Network Econometrics](https://www.side-iea.it/events/courses/network-econometrics-2023), SiDE Summer School taught in Venice (Y. 2025-2024-2023-2022-2021)